-In order for the dental industry to do its part to mitigate the spread of COVID-19, members of the AAE will postpone non-emergency procedures for the next three weeks and focus primarily on emergency dental care for emergency patients.
+Avoiding the emergency room and urgent care for dental emergencies helps free up hospitals to treat patients with COVID-19 and prevents over-burdening the health system.
 If you are experiencing severe dental pain, dental infection symptoms (e.g. bleeding, swelling) or a dental infection-related fever, please contact your endodontist immediately or go to findmyendodontist.com to find a local endodontist.

-Practicing dentists (all specialties), dental auxiliaries and dental laboratories currently apply infection control procedures as described by the Centers for Disease Control and Prevention (CDC) and the American Dental Association.
-These include use of the rubber dam, masks and high evacuation suction.
+Patients should know that practicing dentists (all specialties), dental auxiliaries and dental laboratories currently apply infection control procedures as described by the Centers for Disease Control and Prevention (CDC) and the American Dental Association.
+These include use of the rubber dam, proper masks and high evacuation suction.
 Along with the standard safety and sterilization precautions regularly implemented, dental offices are taking additional prevention steps including:

 - Screening patients for travel history

 - Monitoring patients for signs and symptoms of infections

 - Having patients fill out a COVID-19 screening questionnaire

 - Having all staff, patients, family members wash their hands or use hand sanitizer upon arrival